keshari-nandan/bypass-cloudflare-ddos-php-curl/readme.md

         ```shell script
         php app/Main.php
         ```
-     - This will execute the script and print the result in JSON format in terminal.
+     - This will execute the script and print the response in terminal.